EarthyScience/EasyHybrid.jl/README.md

 > [!CAUTION]
 > Work in progress

-`EasyHybrid.jl` provides a simple and flexible framework for hybrid modeling, enabling the integration of neural networks with mechanistic (physics-based) models.
+`EasyHybrid.jl` provides a simple and flexible framework for hybrid modeling, enabling the integration of neural networks with process-based models.
 This approach can be expressed as:

 $$
 \hat{y} = \mathcal{M}(h(x;\theta), z; \phi)